frankbass3/weather_data_proc_test/README.md

      - `regions` as JSONL
      - `provinces` as JSONL
      - `weather` as JSON
-   - These files should be located in the following directories:
+   - These files should be located in directory /ingest and the following sub-directories:
      - `/cities`
      - `/regions`
      - `/provinces`